my-devices/sdk/WebTunnel/WebTunnelAgent/README.md

 Settings not recognized by `WebTunnelAgent` will be ignored.
 However, it is still possible to reference these setting’s values in other settings.
 This can be used to introduce "macro" settings which are referenced in multiple settings.
+It is also possible to specify a default value when referencing a different setting.
+This will be used if the referenced value is not defined.
+The format is `${key:-<default>}`, where `<default>` is the default value.

 ### Primary Settings